juxor/afaq/markdown/secH1.md

 scholars, and the world will be divided into a minority ruling in the name of knowledge, and an immense ignorant majority.
-And then, woe unto the mass of ignorant ones!"_ Thus _"every state, even the pseudo-People's State concocted by Mr. Marx, is in essence only a machine ruling the masses from below, through a privileged minority of conceited intellectuals who imagine that they know what the people need and want better than do the people themselves."_ The Russian anarchist predicted that _"the organisation and the rule of the new
+And then, woe unto the mass of ignorant ones!"_ Thus _"every state, even the pseudo-People's State concocted by Mr. Marx, is in essence only a machine ruling the masses from above, through a privileged minority of conceited intellectuals who imagine that they know what the people need and want better than do the people themselves."_ The Russian anarchist predicted that _"the organisation and the rule of the new